 5. Baked Chicken Surprise

-How to Candy Lemons
+How to Candy Lemons: Candied Lemon Peel Recipe

 Do this one more time.
 After the third time, remove the peels.
-Empty the pot and fill it with a couple of cups of sugar and one cup of water.
+Empty the pot and fill it with a couple of cups of granulated sugar and one cup of water.

 Bring the water and sugar to a boil, and whisk the mixture until the sugar dissolves.
 Once it’s dissolved, pop in your slices, bring down the heat, and let it simmer until the peels are soft.

-Take out your tender peels and throw them into a bowl with about half a cup of sugar.
+Take out your tender peels and throw them into a bowl with about half a cup of granulated sugar.
 Toss them in the sugar.
 Once they are coated, individually take them out and place them in a container.

 Leave them in this container for a couple of weeks.

-Ways to Experiment With Candied Lemon Peel
+Ways to Experiment With Candied Lemon Peels

 Toss it in as garnish for your favorite cocktail or use it to top your favorite summer dessert.
 It leaves your guests wanting more!